mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

 - Incrementally roll out to additional user groups
  - See “Roll out to groups of users”

-- Manage support requests and product requests from your end-users
+- Manage support requests and product requests from your end users
  - Resource: https://mattermost.com/support/
  - See process below for escalating to Mattermost